yuff1006/Around_the_US/README.md

 1. Object Oriented Programming with loose-coupling relationships between classes to dynamically generate components
 2. Form Validation
-3. Dynamically generate cards of places through the add button
-4. Dynamically delete cards through interactive trash button
-5. Dynamically change author name and title through edit button
+3. Make API calls to the server for pulling and pushing all data on the website
+4. User can customize their name, title, profile picture, and cards of places that in turn get stored in the server.

 ## Technologies and Standards Used